syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 {% endhighlight%}
 {% endtabs %}

-Download the entire source code from GitHub here.
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/data-binding-in-.net-maui-treeview).

 ## Interacting with a tree view

 The TreeView allows you to expand and collapse the nodes either by user interaction on the nodes or by programmatically.
 The expanding and collapsing interactions can be handled with the help of `NodeCollapsing` and `NodeExpanding` events.

 You can define how the nodes to be expanded while loading the TreeView by using the AutoExpandMode property.
-Also, the TreeView allows you to set the restrictions whether expanding and collapsing of nodes can be performed only by tapping in expander view or in both expander view and content view by using the ExpandActionTarget property.
+Also, the TreeView allows you to set the restrictions whether expanding and collapsing of nodes can be performed only by tapping in expander view or in both expander view and content view by using the `ExpandActionTarget` property.

 N> the `AutoExpandMode` property is only applicable for bound mode.
 For Unbound mode you need to set `IsExpanded` property to `true` while creating the nodes, to be in expanded state while loading the TreeView.

 {% tabs %}
-{% highlight xaml tabtitle="XAML" hl_lines= "8 9" %}
+{% highlight xaml hl_lines= "8 9" %}
 <?xml version="1.0" encoding="utf-8" ?>
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"